sprasad-microsoft/linux_diagnostics/README.md

 ## 🚀 How to Run

 ### Prerequisites
-- Linux kernel 4.15+ with eBPF support
+- Linux kernel 5.15+ with eBPF support (6.8+ required for future eBPF scripts)
-- Python 3.8+
+- Python 3.9+
 - Root access for eBPF program loading

 ### Clone and Run